danth/stylix/docs/src/lib/wallpaper-constructors.md

 ## mkStaticImage
-takes an image, as well as optionally polarity, and an override, which can either be a path to a base16 yaml file or and attrset. example
+takes an image, as well as optionally polarity and an override, which can either be a path to a base16 yaml file or and attrset. example
 ```nix
 stylix.wallpaper = config.lib.stylix.mkStaticImage {